JobService/job-service/docs/en-us/Architecture.md

 8. The job tracking worker updates task status for the work item in the job database.
 9. The job tracking worker makes a decision:
  - If the `to` field is the same as the `trackTo` field, the task is marked complete in the database and sent to the target pipe without tracking information.
  - Otherwise, the task is sent to the target pipe with tracking information and processed by the worker consuming from the target pipe.
-In this case, it is routed to the same queue as in 4 - worker-example-in.
 10. A worker consumes messages from the target pipe and processes the task.
 In this case, the example worker consumes from worker-example-in.
 11. If tracking information is present, tasks are re-routed to the tracking pipe.
 Otherwise, the task has completed and the response is sent to the output queue, in this case, worker-example-out.